comit-network/comit.network/blog/2020-10-06-monero-bitcoin.md

 #### Bob constructs Bitcoin lock transaction

-In order to allow Alice to sign Bitcoin transactions based on the shared output on `A` and `B`, Bob constructs the lock transaction with the help of his wallet (e.g. using bitcoind's wallet API [fundrawtransaction](https://bitcoincore.org/en/doc/0.19.0/rpc/rawtransactions/fundrawtransaction/)) and shares it with Alice, unsigned.
+In order to allow Alice to sign Bitcoin transactions based on the shared output on `A` and `B`, Bob constructs `Tx_lock` with the help of his wallet (e.g. using bitcoind's wallet API [fundrawtransaction](https://bitcoincore.org/en/doc/0.19.0/rpc/rawtransactions/fundrawtransaction/)) and shares it with Alice, unsigned.

 #### Signing worse-case scenario Bitcoin transactions
 In an ideal world, one wouldn't need to worry about refund and punish transactions, but in that case one wouldn't need atomic swaps in the first place.